-As of March 18, 2020, there were approximately 46 holders of record based upon data provided by our transfer agent, one of whom is the sole holder of our Class A common stock and 45 of whom are holders of our Class B common stock.
+As of March 22, 2021, there were approximately 92 holders of record, based upon data provided by our transfer agent, of our Class B common stock, one of whom is the sole holder of our Class A common stock.
 We believe the number of beneficial holders of the Company's Class B common stock is in excess of this amount.